 118. APPLIED MATHEMATICS 3 cr.
 Introduction to the use of mathematics to model various aspects of everyday life.
-Topics include application of graphs and networks to urban services and business efficiency, planning and job scheduling, interpreting data for decision making, digital information representation, growth, voting systems, fair division.
+Topics include application of graphs and networks to urban services and business efficiency, planning and job scheduling, interpreting data for decision-making, digital information representation, growth, voting systems, and fair division.

-122. ELEMENTARY STATISTICS I 3 cr.
+122. ELEMENTARY STATISTICS (DATA 122) 3 cr.
 Describing data by graphs and measures, sampling distributions, confidence intervals and tests of hypotheses for one and two means and proportions, Chi-square tests, correlation and regression.
+Methods are illustrated in the context of quantitative research, with applications in disciplines such as sports, psychology, and social and natural sciences.
 Use of appropriate statistical software.

 135. CALCULUS AND ANALYTIC GEOMETRY I 4 cr.
 Prerequisite: placement by the Math Department.
 Functions, limits, continuity, differentiation, differentiation rules, optimization, antiderivatives, definite integrals.
 Fundamental Theorem of Calculus, improper integrals, applications of integrals, including probability.
-(See “Note” under MT 133-134 above.)
+(See “Note” in MT 133-134.)

 136. CALCULUS AND ANALYTIC GEOMETRY II 4 cr.
 Prerequisite: MT 135 or equivalent.
 Second course in a three-semester calculus sequence.
-Parametric curves, differentials, related rates, techniques of integration, additional applications of integrals, introduction to differential equations, polar coordinates, sequences, and series of numbers.
+Parametric curves, differentials, related rates, techniques of integration, additional applications of integrals, introduction to differential equations, polar coordinates, sequences, and series.

-171. FOUNDATIONS OF EARLY CHILDHOOD MATHEMATICS 3 cr.
-Prerequisite: MT 160.
-Corequisite: MT 171L.
+171. FOUNDATIONS OF EARLY CHILDHOOD MATHEMATICS 4 cr.
+Prerequisite: MT 160 or MT 200.
 Focus on understanding, from an advanced standpoint, the mathematics taught in elementary school.
 Curriculum issues, methods, instructional resources, and assessment strategies for grades pre-K through 3 will be addressed.

 199. SPECIAL TOPICS IN MATH 1-3 cr.
 Subject announced in schedule of classes.